pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-That's it for the Foo nature.
+The Foo nature doesn't configure any specific builders; the Xtext builder
+will be installed by the required Xtext nature.

 We still need to implement two more abstract methods for our model elements:
 `buildStructure` and `getHandleManager`.
 Those methods are central to
 implementation of the *handle/body idiom* in Handly.

-The basic idea behind it is that mutable structure and properties
+The basic idea is that mutable structure and properties of a model element
-of a model element are stored separately in an internal `Body`,
-while the handle holds immutable, 'key' information
+are stored separately in an internal `Body`, while the handle holds immutable,
-(recall that handles are value objects).
+'key' information about the element (recall that handles are value objects).

 The method `buildStructure` must initialize the given `Body` based on
 the element's current contents.
 In this case, we set the currently open